-Meanwhile, a countryside life tour with Cambodia Vespa Adventures will give you the chance to relax and take it all in on your own Vespa, which comes with a driver.
+Meanwhile, a countryside life tour with Cambodia Vespa Adventures gives you the chance to relax and take it all in from the back of a Vespa.
 Over six hours, you’ll interact with villagers, be introduced to Khmer spiritual life and visit remnants of the Khmer Empire.

 Since 1998, Helicopters Cambodia has been chartering flights around the Angkor complex, granting the opportunity to experience the temples from a completely different (and exhilarating) viewpoint, as well as a picturesque visit to the floating villages on the nearby Tonle Sap lake.